MYST-Drakonoid/ATM9-stargate_dialer/README.md

 WIRELESS GATES

-setting up a wireless gate is a bit mor expensive for all gates. here is what you need:
+setting up a wireless gate is a bit more expensive for all gates. here is what you need:

     - advanced WIRELESS pocket computer
     - basic computer